MoserMichael/cstuff/all/ramblings/_posts/2018-05-07-anotherana.md

 the city wall (and to keep the enemy out of the gate); also, you need a great deal of violence to maintain a regime where the majority of the population are slaves.

-I think that the multitude of city-states in Mesopotamia led to an arms race between the polities - the more populous cities with the bigger grain surplus were much stronger in this competition, so there was a strong ‘selection pressure’ towards bigger polities with bigger grain storage facilities.
+Peter Turchin says that the multitude of city-states in Mesopotamia led to an arms race between the polities - the more populous cities with the bigger grain surplus were much stronger in this competition, so there was a strong ‘selection pressure’ towards bigger polities with bigger grain storage facilities.
 This led to more labor-intensive forms of agriculture and industry that given the could only be sustained by slavery
 - given that both agriculture and industry were of low productivity.

+  Another guess is that flood-retreat agriculture had a serious problem: the floods brough in silt, and this was also leading to soil salinization (see [Salt and Silt in Ancient Mesopotamian Agriculture](http://faculty.bennington.edu/~kwoods/classes/enviro-hist/salt%20and%20silt%20in%20mesopotamia.pdf) That would in turn require more labor intensive forms of irrigation, and these would drive more complex forms of centralization around temples (these were in charge of the irrigation effort).
+Actually this possibility is no mentioned in 'Against the Grain'.

 Still, the collapse of a state often meant a return to smaller scale agriculture - that invariably would mean the deaths of many people.
 Also there is this thing called slave mentality - a person in bondage